-It is pretty easy to use, has reasonable pricing and offers all the important features you need to deliver an engaging online course.
+Teachable is one of the best online course platforms.
+It’s easy to use, reasonably priced and offers all the important features to deliver engaging online courses.

 Let’s dive right into it.

-Teachable Pricing Overview
+Teachable Pricing Plans Overview

 - Free plan – ($1 + 10% transaction fee)